3. Protection Universelle Maladie (PUMA)

 Business owners and salaried employees with a professional income greater than €3,862 a year (2016 income), as they pay their usual social security contributions;

 The position of those who are covered for health through a private health insurance policy is not stated in the regulations, but if they are not registered with their local CPAM then it can be assumed no demand for the CSM will be made.
+Once again, the issue needs some legal clarity.

 In addition, if your income from such sources is below a minimum threshold you are also exempt from the charge.